University First Aid Program – Frequently Asked Questions

 When you have multiple buildings, you should treat each building as an individual workplace.
 All vehicles used for work purposes, including personal vehicles, should also have a first aid kit and supplies.

-Refer to FAQ no. 7, checklists for guidance on which first aid kit to purchase (see Resources and Required Postings: First Aid Training - EHS).
+Refer to FAQ no. 7 and checklists for guidance on which first aid kit to purchase: (see Resources and Required Postings: First Aid Training – Environmental Health & Safety (utoronto.ca)

 You can find the list of required items in Sections 8 to 13 of Regulation 1101.
 The list is different depending on the size of the workforce.
+The regulation is based on the number of full time workers/employees at the workplace per shift.
 Effective January 1, 2020, the WSIB will accept the CSA Z1220-17 First aid kits for the workplace.

 To meet the Regulation 1101 first aid obligations under WSIA, workplaces have the option of supplying the Regulation 1101 First aid kit requirements or CSA Z1220-17 First aid kits for the workplace.
 Refer to our EHS Checklists (Regulation 1101 or CSA) available for download under Resources and Required Postings: First Aid Training – Environmental Health & Safety (utoronto.ca).